Dilmurod777/programming_challenges/programming_challenges-the_programming_contest_training_manual/challenge_6/README.md

 # Interpreter

 ### Description
-a certain computer has ten registers and 1,000 words of RAM. each register or RAM location holds a three-digit integer, between 0 and 999.
+A certain computer has ten registers and 1,000 words of RAM. each register or RAM location holds a three-digit integer, between 0 and 999.
 Instructions are encoded as three-digit integers and stored in RAM.
 The encodings are as follows:

 - **100**: means *halt*
 - **2dn**: means *set register d to n* (between 0 and 9)